OLANZAPINE-DRLA, OLANZAPINE ODT-DRLA

 Your doctor may increase or decrease your dose in order to find the appropriate dose for your condition.

 A lower starting dose may be prescribed for elderly patients over the age of 65 years.

 Olanzapine-DRLA tablets should be swallowed whole with a glass of water.

 OLANZAPINE ODT-DRLA orally disintegrating tablets break easily, so you should handle them carefully.

-Do not handle the orally disintegrating tablets with wet hands as the tablets may break up.
+t handle the orally disintegrating tablets with wet hands as the tablets may break up.